Climate: observations, projections and impacts

 Each report contains:

 The authors of the reports were drawn from many UK research institutes.
-View a full list of the authors and their affiliations.
+View a full list of the Climate: observations, projections and impacts authors.

-A series of country level factsheets provide an overview of some of the key risks from climate change included in these reports:
+A series of COP 18 provide an overview of some of the key risks from climate change included in these reports:

-You can also download the slides presented by Met Office scientists at COP17 in Durban - Climate: Observations, projections and impacts - Durban 2011.
-(PDF, 4 MB) .
+You can also download the slides presented by Met Office scientists at COP17 in Durban - Climate: Observations, projections and impacts - Durban 2011..